alvinshaita/install-odoo/README.md

 # Odoo installation script
 Install Odoo on linux or aws server

 This is a flexible Odoo installation script.
-The script allows setting the desired Odoo version.
+It allows for custom configuration during installation.

 ## Clone repository
 ``git clone https://github.com/alvinshaita/install-odoo``